Scholarships Awarded to Physics Students

 The West Virginia Space Grant Consortium (WVSGC) Is A NASA Sponsored Organization Consisting Of 12 West Virginia Academic Institutions And 8 Corporate And Scientific Partners.
 It Is Dedicated To Building Research Infrastructure And Promoting Science, Technology, Engineering, And Math (STEM) Education In West Virginia.
 WVSGC’s Primary Focus Is On Research, Collaborations With High-Technology Industries, Student Fellowships As Well As K-12 And Public Outreach Programs.

-APPLICATION FORM: Instructions and on-line application can be found at here
+Application Form: Instructions and on-line application can be found at the West Virginia Space Grant site

 Each student receiving a NASA scholarship must: